matloff/regtools/inst/UnbalancedClasses.md

 > ... every fraud incident is different, and reactive responses will vary
 > depending on the facts that are unique to each case.

-A practical, *effective* approach would be to simply look at the r<sub>i</sub> directly, "by hand" rather than by computer.
+A practical, *effective* approach would be to simply look at the r values for the new cases directly, "by hand" rather than by computer.
 We would still set a threshold h, yes, but would use it only as first-stage screening, with the second stage being done by humans.

-At that point, the (human) auditor would take  into account not only that estimated probability but also such factors as the amount of the charge, special characteristics not measured in the available features, and so on.
+At that point, the (human) auditor would take  into account both that estimated probability -- now worrying not only that it is larger than h but also *how much larger* -- as well as such factors as the amount of the charge, special characteristics not measured in the available features, and so on.
 The auditor may not give priority, for instance, to a case for which the probability is above h but the monetary value of the transaction is small.
+On the other hand, if the probability is far above h, the auditor may give this transaction a closer look even if the monetary value is small.

 A related issue is that of ranking.
 In the credit card fraud example, for instance, we may have sufficient audit funding to investigate 100